Nigel Harris (American football)

-Nigel Harris (born December 7, 1994) is an American football outside linebacker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Nigel Harris (born December 7, 1994) is an American professional football linebacker.
 He played college football at South Florida, and signed with the Los Angeles Chargers as an undrafted free agent in 2017.

-Early years
+Early life

-Harris played high school football at Hillsborough High School in Tampa, Florida and was a three-year starter.
+Harris played high school football at Hillsborough High School in Tampa, Florida, and was a three-year starter.
 He recorded 95 tackles, 1 interception and 1 fumble recovery his sophomore year in 2010, earning Second-team All-Hillsborough honors.
 The helped the team to a 10–3 record and an appearance in the regional semifinals in 2010.
 Harris recorded 89 tackles, 1 sack, 1 pass breakups and 2 fumble recoveries his junior year in 2011, garnering Second-team All-Hillsborough recognition.
 He also punted 34 times and averaged 37.2 yards per punt.
 He helped the team to an 11–1 record and an appearance in the regional semifinals in 2011.
 Harris recorded 117 tackles, 2 sacks, 3 pass breakups, 726 rushing yards and 15 rushing touchdowns his senior season in 2012, earning Associated Press First-team 6A All-State, First-team All-Hillsborough and Honorable Mention All-Suncoast honors.
 He also punted 28 times and averaged 36 yards per punt.
 He helped the team to a 9–2 record and an appearance in the regional semifinals.
 Harris recorded 301 tackles, 3 sacks, 1 interception, 4 pass breakups and 3 fumble recoveries from 2010 to 2012.
 The team also had a 30–6 during that span.

 College career

 Harris played for the South Florida Bulls of the University of South Florida from 2013 to 2016.
 He played in all 12 games, starting 7, in 2013, recording 18 solo tackles, 17 tackle assists, 1 pass breakup and 1 forced fumble.
 He played in 11 games, all starts at inside linebacker, in 2014, recording 52 solo tackles, 25 tackle assists, 2 sacks, 1 pass breakup, 6 forced fumbles and 2 fumble recoveries.
 Harris led the FBS with 0.55 forced fumbles per game while his six forced fumbles set the school single-season record.
 He played in 11 games, starting 10, in 2015, recording 29 solo tackles, 13 tackles assists, 1.5 sacks, 1 interception and 1 forced fumble.
 In August 2016, he was named to the 2015–16 American Athletic Conference All-Academic Team.
-He played the “Stinger” linebacker position in 2015.
-Harris played in all 13 games, all starts at "Will” linebacker, in 2016, recording 48 solo tackles, 30 tackle assists, 2 sacks, 2 interceptions, 1 pass breakup and 1 fumble recovery.
+He played the "Stinger" linebacker position in 2015.
+Harris played in all 13 games, all starts at "Will" linebacker, in 2016, recording 48 solo tackles, 30 tackle assists, 2 sacks, 2 interceptions, 1 pass breakup and 1 fumble recovery.
 He played in 47 games, starting 41, during his college career, recording 147 solo tackles, 85 tackle assists, 5.5 sacks, 3 interceptions, 3 pass breakups, 8 forced fumbles and 3 fumble recoveries.
 His eight career forced fumbles ranked second all-time in school history.

 Professional career

+Pre-draft

-Harris was rated the 70th best outside linebacker in the 2017 NFL Draft by NFLDraftScout.com.
+Harris was rated the 70th best outside linebacker in the 2017 NFL draft by NFLDraftScout.com.